The Mole (American TV series) season 6

-The sixth season of the American version of The Mole, which is the first instalment by Netflix, premiered on October 7, 2022.
+The sixth season of the American version of The Mole, which is the first installment by Netflix, premiered on October 7, 2022.
 The season saw the series rebooted after a fourteen-year hiatus and leaving its former network, ABC.
 The season was produced by Eureka Productions with a new host, Alex Wagner.
 The cast was revealed on 21 September 2022, with the season's location confirmed to be Australia.

 Format

 Following a similar format as several versions of the franchise, twelve players are gathered to complete assignments to earn money for the group pot.
 However, one of the twelve is the titular "Mole", a player selected by production to secretly sabotage the assignments and cause the group to earn the least amount of money for the winner's pot as possible.
 Every few days, players would take a multiple choice test about the identity of the Mole and the Mole's actions over the course of last few days.
 Once the test is complete, the players await their results in an elimination ceremony.
 The player with the lowest score is eliminated from the game, while in the event of the tie the player who completed their test the slowest is eliminated.
 Contestants are eliminated until there are three remaining players (two genuine contestants and the Mole themself), where they must complete a final test about the identity and actions of the Mole throughout the season.

 Unlike past editions, the final question of "Who is The Mole?" had the most weight in terms of the final quiz outcome – had both genuine contestants answered differently, then the winner would be the one to correctly identify the Mole.
 Had they answered the same on this question, then the answers of the other questions would be used to determine the winner.